Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 meaningful differences between individuals in terms of their temporal adherence patterns, and classify individuals accurately based on the available data.
-With real-world data, neither the “real” clusters nor the allocation of individuals to those clusters is known.
+With real-world data, neither the “real” clusters nor the allocation of individuals to those clusters are known.
 Simulation studies offer the possibility to assess the performance of a variety of methods and parameters in relation to a known state (Burton et al., 2006).
 In adherence research, simulation studies have been used to